 DECORATIVE ART PANELS

 Three metal panels now grace the Arboreta Gardens.
-The panel shown at left was fabricated by Bryan Seran based upon an original painting, Glow, by local artist, Annette LeMaire.
-The painting is owned by John and Theresa Anderson who commissioned the metal panel, based upon the painting, as a donation to the Durango Botanic Gardens.
-Two other panels currently in the gardens were purchased and donated by Clark and Melanie Palmer and Bill and Annette LeMaire.
-Below, Seran installs the LeMaire panel.
+At left, Bryan Saren installs panel based upon an a design by Annette LeMaire, a local artist.
+Saren fabricates the panels using laser technology.
+The panel at the right, also fabricated by Saren, is based upon an original painting, Glow, by LeMaire and owned by John and Theresa Anderson.
+The Andersons commissioned the metal panel.
+Another panel in the gardens, honoring veterans, was purchased and donated by Clark and Melanie Palmer.
 For more information on how to donate one of the metal panels in the gardens, call us at 970-880-4841.
 We can either work with one of your ideas or have a professional artist draft ideas for you.